Nutmeg (association football): Exponents in football

 Kicking the ball through an opponent's legs in order to get the ball past them and back to the original player is a dribbling skill that is commonly used among football players.
 Owing to its effectiveness and being visually impressive, it is very popular among players and can be frequently seen being attempted multiple times throughout a game, whether by a single player or many different players.
-Some of the most notable practitioners include Riquelme, Ronaldo, Ronaldinho, Robinho, Neymar, Luis Suárez, Lionel Messi, Eden Hazard and Tobin Heath.
+Some of the most notable practitioners include Riquelme, Ronaldo, Ronaldinho, Robinho, Cristiano Ronaldo, Neymar, Luis Suárez, Lionel Messi, and Eden Hazard.
 Suárez in particular is known for having a penchant for executing it constantly, which led to the banner and saying "Suárez can nutmeg a Mermaid" during his time at Liverpool.

 Street football game

 There is also a street football game, originating in the Netherlands, which is called panna (Sranan Tongo for gate).
 This game depends on usage of this technique.

+In France and other french-speaking regions, children, (mainly boys) sometimes play a game called petit pont massacreur or "petit pont-baston" ("small bridge massacre" and "small bridge fight" in French, but equivalent to nutmeg slaughter and nutmeg rumble in English or string-a-kick in Jamaica).
+During this game, any player that gets a nutmeg becomes the target of all other players, who are then allowed to kick the player, until he touches a predefinite object in the game area.
+The violence of this game got it to be highly mediatised during the 2000s, after children were hospitalized because of it.
+This is similar to a game played by children in the UK called "nutmeg rush", and a game played in the Netherlands called "Panna Knockout".

 Etymology

 An early use of the term is in the novel A bad lot by Brian Glanville (1977).
 According to Alex Leith's book Over the Moon, Brian - The Language of Football, "nuts refers to the testicles of the player through whose legs the ball has been passed and nutmeg is just a development from this".
 The use of the word nutmeg to mean leg, in Cockney rhyming slang, has also been put forward as an explanation.

 Another theory, supported by the OED, was postulated by Peter Seddon in his book, Football Talk - The Language And Folklore Of The World's Greatest Game.
-The word, he suggests, arose because of a sharp practice used in nutmeg exports in the 19th Century between North America and England.
+The word, he suggests, arose because of a sharp practice used in nutmeg exports in the 19th century between North America and England.
 "Nutmegs were such a valuable commodity that unscrupulous exporters were to pull a fast one by mixing a helping of wooden replicas into the sacks being shipped to England," writes Seddon.
 "Being nutmegged soon came to imply stupidity on the part of the duped victim and cleverness on the part of the trickster."
 While such a ploy would surely not be able to be employed more than once, Seddon alleges it soon caught on in football, implying that the player whose legs the ball had been played through had been tricked, or, nutmegged.